mohdkamran-khan/mohdkamran-khan/README.md

 - Built an LMS with **JWT authentication**, **role-based access**, and REST APIs.
 - Designed optimized **MongoDB schemas**, reducing API response by **30%**.
 - Integrated **Cloudinary** uploads and **Stripe** payments for 100+ users.
-- Contributed to **agile sprints**, peer reviews, and CI/CD workflows.

 ---